 Care of Spectrophotometer Cells

-Cells are precision optical equipment and great care goes into their manufacture to ensure uniformity and conformance to exacting tolerances.
-The polished optical windows undergo dozens of inspection procedures from certification of raw material to matching of the finished cells.
+Cells are precision optical equipment and great skill and care goes into their manufacture.
+We make great efforts to ensure uniformity and conformance to exacting tolerances and standards of workmanship.
+Every person at Spectrocell is well aware of these standards and dedicated to maintaining them.
+The optical windows and other cell components undergo dozens of inspection procedures from certification of raw material to matching and packaging of the finished cells.

-Misuse will gradually degrade the precision surfaces of the windows until significant reductions in transmittance occur due to light scattering.
-Often times complaints about cell matching have been traced to improper cleaning or handling of cells.
+General use will gradually degrade the precision surfaces of the windows until significant reductions in transmittance occur due to light scattering.
+Misuse will speed up this process.
+The type of solvents used is also a factor.
+The more alkaline or acidic solvent will eventually degrade the hardest glass or quartz cells.
+Complaints about cell matching have been traced to improper cleaning or handling of cells.

 Borosilicate glass and fused quartz used in our cells is fairly inert and resists a great many chemicals.
 However, with an increase in temperature the solvent used, as well as the glass or quartz surfaces of the cell, will become more chemically reactive, generally in proportion to the increase As the optical surfaces become more chemically active, they can eventually react and may pit or devitrify, that is, combine with nitrates, oxides, sulfates, hydroxides, or amines.
 This may appear as a small pit, or discolored spot, which cannot be removed.